 - Severe headaches

 - Body aches, including muscle and joint pain

 - A widespread red body rash

-- A loss of appetite
+- Loss of appetite

-People with these symptoms, especially those currently in or recently returned from an area with a known danger of dengue infection, should see a medical professional as soon as possible.
+Good to know: People with these symptoms, especially those currently in or recently returned from an area with a known danger of dengue infection, should see a medical professional as soon as possible.

-- Severe abdominal (belly) pain
+- Severe belly pain

-- Bleeding from any part of the body (most commonly the gums)
+- Bleeding from any part of the body, most commonly the gums

 - A very high fever